Wayde van Niekerk’s Coach Suspended Pending Sexual Assault Enquiry

 Internal Division within Athletics Free State

-The decision to suspend Swarts follows consultations between ASA and the membership of AFS, who were divided on the matter.
+The decision to suspend Swarts comes after extensive consultations between Athletics South Africa (ASA) and the members of Athletics Free State (AFS), who were divided on the matter.

 ASA’s Disciplinary Process